Knowledge base

 Below are the different steps to migrate your mail service to Infomaniak securely.

-Step 1: It is necessary to order the mail service by following this guide.
+It is necessary to order the mail service by following this guide.

-At the time of ordering, you can choose to transfer the domain name at the same time or to order the mail service alone.
+At the time of ordering, you can choose to transfer the domain name at the same time or order the mail service alone.

-Step 2: Once the addresses are configured and your old content imported, you will be able to link your external domain name to your Infomaniak Mail Service to start receiving emails at Infomaniak.
+Once the addresses are configured and your old content imported, you will be able to link your external domain name to your Infomaniak Mail Service to start receiving emails at Infomaniak.
 You will need to follow the chapter "Link the external domain to your Mail Service" of this guide.

 You will find here the MX / SPF to add in the DNS zone of your domain name: